-Sometimes we want our models to be biased.
+Sometimes you'll want your models to be biased.
 For example, if a company sells boots for men, it’s perfectly logical to create a model biased towards males.
 Similarly, if you’re a company selling shoes with high heels, you’ll probably get better results if you bias your model toward females.

 The overarching theme here?
 Everything is relative.
 In some cases, bias is good.
 In others, it isn’t.
-Overall, the harder we try the more we run into convoluted ethical dilemmas.
-And we haven’t even touched on the ideas around rules of law and morality applying to AI, an object without basic human rights!
+Overall, the harder you try the more you will run into convoluted ethical dilemmas.
+I haven’t even touched on the ideas around rules of law and morality applying to AI, an object without basic human rights!

 The short answer is that there’s not a readily available solution today.
-The best we can do individually is to try and be less biased ourselves.
-And because our models mirror our society, a group change in behavior will also change our datasets, and one day might create truly unbiased embeddings from which our models can learn.
+The best we can do individually is to try and be less biased ourselves, because our models mirror society, a group change in behavior will also change your datasets, and one day might create truly unbiased embeddings from which your models can learn.

 At times, censoring models seems like the only logical thing to do.
 However, I find that using AI as a scapegoat only serves to hide the truth that our society is a biased one.
-The models we train learn simply and efficiently through examples.
-So if we see our models making biased decisions, most likely we, as humans, are the example to blame.
+The models you train learn simply and efficiently through examples.
+So if you see your models making biased decisions, most likely, we as humans, are the example to blame.
 The models only know to simulate what they've been taught, so with models as our mirror we see the flaws in our own reflection that we don't want to see.

 The real solution to dealing with bias and ethical problems in our models is to solve those ethical problems within ourselves.
 Fixing ourselves keeps the accuracy of our models at a high level while correcting for bias.
 Now is the time to begin leading by example for a better future with AI, instead of covering up our past mistakes.